Post • #elixir

 end

-We started rewriting these using cond
+We started rewriting these with cond:

 def resolve(_parent, args, %{context: %{current_user: user}}) do

-user = Users.get_user!(user.id)
+user = Users.get_user(user.id)

-resource = Resource.get_resource!(args.resource)
+resource = Resource.get_resource(args.resource)

 cond do